Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] Try to demote your own account
 - [X] Should see error message
 - [X] Action should be blocked
-- [TODO] Thus, REMOVE PENDING USERS PAGE AND FIX THE DIRECT FROM THE LINK OF NOTIFICATION TO ADMINS FOR PENDING USERS NOTIF.
+- [DONE] Thus, REMOVE PENDING USERS PAGE AND FIX THE DIRECT FROM THE LINK OF NOTIFICATION TO ADMINS FOR PENDING USERS NOTIF.
 ---

 ## 12. MACHINE MANAGEMENT - ADMIN